RayPlante/ADASS/README.md

    edit README.md
    git add README.md
    git commit README.md
--- or if you don't like your choice of unix editors git commit -m "reasons of changes to file"  README.md git push
+-- or if you don't like your choice of unix editors (vi in particular) git commit -m "reasons of changes to file"  README.md git push